seancdavis/sapwood-classic/docs/02-getting_started/04-the_configuration_file.md

 You can see the settings are broken up by environment.
 While you likely aren't sharing this file between environments, this at least makes it possible.
 It then enables you to have one config file (not tracked by Git) that can hold your development and production values.

-This file is to get copied to `config/sapwood.yml` and then will become active.
+This file should be copied to `config/sapwood.yml`, and from there it becomes active.

 The values within the environment in which you are working are loaded into the `SapwoodSetting` constant as a recursive [`OpenStruct`](http://www.ruby-doc.org/stdlib-2.0/libdoc/ostruct/rdoc/OpenStruct.html).
 So, for example, if you entered "Sapwood" as the site title, you could access that setting via `SapwoodSetting.site.title`.